Technigo/project-survey/README.md

 The site it tested for web accessibility (colors and semantics) and you can tab through it and the screen reader reads all the text.

-!
-There's an issue with flex in the summary and it's not working when looking at the deployed site on an iPhone.
-Need to fix !

 ## View it live

 https://job-connect-form.netlify.app/